-Based on the almost impossible-to-believe true story of South Philadelphia barkeep Vince Papale’s bid to make the roster of his beloved Philadelphia Eagles, “Invincible” has victory on its mind -- starting with its title.
+Based on the almost impossible-to-believe true story of South Philadelphia barkeep Vince Papale’s bid to make the roster of his beloved Philadelphia Eagles, “Invincible” has victory on its mind — starting with its title.
 The latest entry in Disney’s ever-growing stable of triumphant sports movies (“The Rookie,” “Glory Road”), pic nevertheless seldom feels canned or the result of a mass-production assembly line.
 Although Giants fans may not like reliving one of their most ignominious days, aud appeal of this PG-rated inspirer should be wide and deep, cashing in on football fever just before the NFL season opens.

 The film’s most obvious sports movie connection is to “Rocky,” with its mythic account of another Philly underdog who never gave up.
 Yet thanks to rookie director (and vet lenser) Ericson Core’s handling and Mark Wahlberg’s and Greg Kinnear’s soberly professional and firmly grounded portrayals of Papale and Dick Vermeil, respectively, little here indulges in “Rocky”-like theatrics or overkill.
 (The exception is a secondary narrative that tries to shoehorn a love story to limited effect.)

 If anything, “Invincible” begins on an unexpectedly poetic and solemn note, with a credit sequence that serves as a photographic elegy to a working-class urban neighborhood on the verge of economic and physical collapse in the mid-’70s.
 Symbolizing the failure are the Eagles, finishing another dreadful season in 1975 and drifting further from their winning tradition.
 Loss hits nobody harder than Vince, one of countless victims of local factory closures who is barely supporting his family with substitute teaching stints and nighttime bartending.